shuyangsun/cuda_notes/README.md

 * For HPC workloads, it is important to understand the compute to communication ratio in a program.
 * It's important to determine how your application compares to theoretical limits.

+## 3. CUDA Execution Model

+### GPU Architecture Overview

+* The GPU architecture is built around a scalable array of *Streaming Multiprocessors* (SM).
+* When a kernel grid is launched, the thread blocks of that kernel grid are distributed among available SMs for execution.
+Once scheduled on an SM, the threads of a thread block execute concurrently only on that assigned SM.
+Multiple thread blocks may be assigned to the same SM at once and are scheduled based on the availability of SM resources.
+Instructions within a single thread are pipelined to leverage instruction-level parallelism, in addition to the thread-level parallelism you are already familiar within CUDA.
+* CUDA employs a *Single Instruction Multiple Thread* (SIMT) architecture to manage and execute threads in groups of 32 called *warps*.
+All threads in a warp execute the same instruction at the same time.
+Each thread has its own instruction address counter and register state, and carries out the current instruction on its own data.
+Each SM partitions the thread blocks assigned to it into 32-thread warps that it then schedules for execution on available hardware resources.
+* A key difference between SIMD and SIMT is that, SIMD requires that all vector elements in a vector execute together in a unified synchronous group, whereas SIMT allows multiple threads in the same warp to execute independently.
+Even though all threads in a warp start together at the same program address, it is possible for individual threads to have different behavior.
+* The SIMT model includes three key features that SIMD does not:
+	* Each thread has its own instruction address counter.
+	* Each thread has its own register state.
+	* Each thread can have an independent execution path.

+* Fermi Architecture:
+![alt text][fermi_arch]
+[fermi_arch]: resources/Fermi_architecture.png "Fermi Architecture"